This doc is for version 1.16.99 (dev) .

 Most hledger commands accept arguments after the command name, which are often a query, filtering the data in some way.

-You can save a set of command line options/arguments in a file, one per
+You can save a set of command line options/arguments in a file, and then

 Special characters in arguments and queries¶